 As one of the largest industries in the country, it is not surprising that the automotive industry is the frequent target for cyber and privacy breaches.
 Automotive manufacturers and dealerships collect and handle an exorbitant amount of data about its customers.
 For instance, when purchasing or leasing a vehicle, a dealership will likely collect, among other things, names, addresses, income information, credit scores, and banking information.
 Some of this data is considered sensitive personal information.
 Regardless of the classification of the data, it is clear that businesses face a serious risk of a class action following a breach.
 The opening paragraph of the Court’s recent decision in Grossman v Nissan illustrates this point.

 Data breaches involving the theft of personal information coupled with a ransom demand are becoming commonplace.
 In some cases, the loss of privacy and actual harm sustained is significant; in other cases, it is slight.
 But in almost every case a class action is sure to follow.

-In this face, the Court was faced with a motion for the class action certification arising from a data breach at Nissan Canada.
+In this case, the Court was faced with a motion for the class action certification arising from a data breach at Nissan Canada.
 The breach occurred in December 2017, when an unknown employee accessed the company’s database which contained the personal information of thousands of customers who leased or purchased their vehicle.
 The employee emailed a “sample” of stolen data to company executives and demanded a ransom payment.